semuconsulting/PyGPSClient/README.md

 ## Features

 1. Supports both NMEA and UBX protocols.
-It uses the existing pynmea2 library for NMEA parsing and a **[new pyubx2 library](https://github.com/semuconsulting/pyubx2)** for UBX parsing.
+It uses the existing pynmea2 library for NMEA parsing and the pyubx2 library](https://github.com/semuconsulting/pyubx2)** for UBX parsing.
 1. Capable of reading from serial/USB port or previously-saved binary datalog file.
 1. Configurable GUI with selectable and resizeable widgets.
 1. Expandable banner widget showing key navigation information.